 Damp Proofing Northern Ireland | Dry Rot Treatments | Damp Timber Survey Reports | Woodworm Treatments | CSRT | CSSW Qualified Surveyor

-Dry rot and can affect buildings of all ages and if decay is discovered it should be identified and remedial action taken without delay.
+Wet rot can affect buildings of all ages and if decay is discovered it should be identified and remedial action was taken without delay.

 Fungal decay occurs in timber which becomes wet for some time and is the result of the attack by one of a number of wood-destroying fungi.
-The most well known are Serpula lacrymans the True dry rot fungus
+The most well known wet rots are Coniophora puteana the Cellar fungus and Poria vaillantii the Pore or Mine fungus.
+Many other fungi also occur and some have recently been particularly linked with decay in door and window frames.

 The main differences between dry rot and wet rot are the degree of development of mycelium on the wood surface and the ability of the fungus to spread into other timbers via adjacent masonry.
 It is important that the two types of decay be distinguished since they require different treatment.